-Students in the D'Amore-McKim School of Business have the opportunity to work in co-op positions at organizations that encompass all business functions across a diverse range of industries, sectors and locations.
-Students participate in at least two six-month co-ops, exploring opportunities with our more than 600 employer partners, located in over 25 states and around the world.
+At D’Amore-McKim School of Business, you’ll have the opportunity to work in co-op positions at organizations that encompass all business functions across a diverse range of industries, sectors and locations.
+You can participate in at least two six-month co-ops, exploring opportunities with our more than 600 employer partners located in over 25 states and around the world.
 Co-op positions are full-time and students receive a competitive wage.
-BSBA students have the opportunity to participate in both domestic and international co-ops; BSIB students are required to have a domestic co-op and an international co-op.
+BS in Business Administration (BSBA) students have the opportunity to participate in both domestic and international co-ops; BS in International Business (BSIB) students are required to have a domestic co-op and an international co-op.

-Students participate in two or three six-month paid co-ops beginning in the middle or end of their sophomore year.
-Co-op cycles are January to June or July to December; students alternate school with co-op.
+You’ll participate in two or three six-month paid co-ops beginning in the middle or end of your sophomore year.
+Co-op cycles are January to June or July to December; and you’ll alternate between classes and co-op.
 Co-op experiences are expected to increase in degree of difficulty and responsibility and to have specific learning outcomes.
-Students may choose to do a third co-op, which is most likely to lead to a post-graduation job opportunity.
-Co-op employers provide students with feedback on their professional performance, helping students to develop and mature in the business world.
+You may choose to do a third co-op, which is most likely to lead to a post-graduation job opportunity.
+Your employers will also provide you with feedback on your professional performance, which provides you with crucial information as you develop and mature in the business world.

-The D'Amore-McKim School of Business works with more than 600 co-op employers nationwide, including: Akami, Amazon, Boston Consulting Group, Covidien, Credit Suisse HOLT, Deloitte, EF Education, Ernst & Young, GE, Johnson & Johnson, PwC, Raytheon, Staples, State Street, and TJX - among many others.
+The D’Amore-McKim School of Business works with more than 600 co-op employers nationwide, including: Adobe, Amazon, Bose, Boston Consulting Group, BounceX, Credit Suisse, Deloitte, EY, iRobot, Morgan Stanley, PwC, Scotiabank, ServiceNow, State Street, and TJX- among many others.

 Internationally, D’Amore-McKim School of Business works with a host of employers, including Blackstone Group, Brown Brothers Harriman, DFS Group Limited, EY, Li&Fung, Loreal, Nike, PwC, State Street, Wellington Management.